tech7895/tech7895/README.md

 ### What I do for fun 😄
 * Play chess
-* Gym workout
+* Hit the gym
-* Go for hikes when I get the time.
+* Escape into nature
 * Listen to music.
-* Read fanfictions.
+* Dive into fanfiction